Esterni/pyracing/docs/methods.md

 | blacklisted=1 | Toggles display of blacklisted drivers in results.                                                                                                                                       |

 ### event_results()
-Returns a list of event results that the driver has participated in.
+Returns a list of results that the driver has participated in.
 This is the backend data for iRacing's [My Series Results](https://members.iracing.com/membersite/member/results.jsp).
 Contains the summary information about the results of the event.
 For detailed information about a specific session, see: [subsession_data()](#subsession_data).

 | Args/Kwargs                                                                                                         | Description                                                                                                                                                                                                                 |
 | :------------------------------------------------------------------------------------------------------------------ | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |